 GOP Health Care Bill Could Leave 24M More Without Coverage By 2026, CBO Says

-The Congressional Budget Office has released a report on the potential impact of the House GOP health care bill.
-It estimates that the bill would reduce the federal deficit by $337 billion between 2017 and 2026.
+The Congressional Budget Office has released a report on the potential impact of the House GOP health care bill intended to replace the Affordable Care Act, also known as Obamacare.
+It estimates that the Republican bill would reduce the federal deficit by $337 billion between 2017 and 2026.
 It also estimates that compared with current law, 14 million more people would be uninsured by 2018, and 24 million more would be uninsured by 2026.

 Related NPR Stories

-The CBO's report could create even greater political hurdles for the GOP plan, which already has drawn opposition from major interest groups, health policy experts, and even some GOP lawmakers.
-The Trump administration is touting the lower premiums and modest deficit reductions that the CBO estimated, but it is also playing defense as it faces questions about what to do about tens of millions of uninsured Americans.
+The CBO's report could create even greater political hurdles for the GOP plan, which already has drawn opposition from major interest groups, health policy experts and even some GOP lawmakers.
+The Trump administration is touting the lower premiums and deficit reductions that the CBO estimated, but it is also playing defense as it faces questions about what to do about tens of millions of uninsured Americans.

 Just over 28 million Americans were uninsured in the first half of 2016, according to the latest data from the Census Bureau.
-The CBO estimates that in 2026, there would likewise be 28 million uninsured Americans if the current healthcare laws remained in place.
-However, 52 million would be uninsured under the Republican repeal and replace plan thus far, also known as the American Health Care Act.
+The CBO estimates that in 2026, there would likewise be 28 million uninsured Americans if the current health care law remained in place.
+However, 52 million would be uninsured under the American Health Care Act, which is the first step in the Republican repeal-and-replace plan.

 Much of the initial spike in uninsured Americans would come from repealing the individual mandate.